Evan-Coleman/Navius/README.md

 1. For bug reports and features, use the [GitLab issue tracker](https://gitlab.com/ecoleman2/navius/-/issues)
 2. Community contributions via GitHub PRs are welcome and will be reviewed

+> **Note**: We are currently undergoing a project restructuring to improve organization and developer experience.
+See the [Project Restructuring Roadmap](docs/roadmaps/project-restructuring.md) for details.

 ## 🚀 Why Navius?

 ### For Developers